 Inventory, lb : 0

-Flamingo spinach is available in the spring and fall months.
+Flamingo spinach is available year-round, with a peak season in the spring through fall.

 Flamingo spinach, botanically classified as Spinacia oleracea, is a modern variety belonging to the Amaranthaceae family.
 The specialty spinach is a type of Asian leaf or Oriental Leaf spinach and is a fast-growing variety favored for its mild flavor and pointed appearance.
 Flamingo spinach can be grown as a baby green or harvested at maturity, and the greens are typically gathered 25 to 40 days after sowing.
 The pointed greens are thicker than other spinach cultivars and are valued for their tolerance to hot and cold temperatures, slow-bolting nature, disease resistance, mild flavor, and multiple harvests.
 Flamingo spinach is rumored to have been named for the leaf's similarity in shape to a flamingo's foot and the faint maroon coloring that sometimes appears at the base of the long stems.
 The variety is a versatile spinach utilized in an array of fresh and cooked preparations.

 Flamingo spinach is a source of vitamin C to strengthen the immune system while reducing inflammation, potassium to balance fluid levels within the body, and iron to develop the protein hemoglobin for oxygen transport through the bloodstream.
 The greens are also a source of calcium to build strong bones and teeth, vitamin A to maintain healthy organ functioning, folate to produce healthy red blood cells, vitamin K to assist in faster wound healing, and other nutrients including copper, phosphorus, zinc, B vitamins, manganese, fiber, and magnesium.